 Image

-Join heads of state, senior government ministers, finance and business leaders, and civil society to discuss how we supercharge effective finance for climate resilience
+Where heads of state, senior government ministers, finance and business leaders, and civil society discuss how we supercharge effective finance for climate resilience

 Climate change is the most critical business and social challenge the world faces.
 Communities across the world are experiencing devastating climate shocks, from storms and flooding to droughts and deadly heat.